Collision of orbits for families of polynomials defined over fields of positive characteristic: Preliminary results

 with the notation for $c_{m,i}$ as in Lemma~\ref{lem:poly}.
 Noting that $c_{m,d^{m}}(\alpha_j)=\alpha_j^{d^m}$ for $j=1,2$, equation \eqref{eq:17} yields

 Because $\l$ is transcendental over $L_1$ (due to \eqref{eq:16}), equation~\eqref{eq:18} yields that

 Now, we write $d=p^r\cdot s$, for some nonnegative integer $r$ and some positive integer $s$, which is not divisible by $p$.
 If $s=1$, i.e., $d=p^r$, then equation~\eqref{eq:19} yields that $\alpha_1=\alpha_2$ and therefore, condition~(1) from the conclusion of Proposition~\ref{prop:trdeg_right} holds.
+Also, if $r=0$ (i.e., $d$ is \emph{not} divisible by $p$), we claim that $\alpha_1^d=\alpha_2^d$.
+Indeed, in this case, $c_{2,1}(\alpha_j)$ is given by the following formula for $j=1,2$: